-Sheriff: Halloween night ‘multiple shooting’ in N California
+Sheriff: Halloween night ‘multiple shooting’ in Northern California

 The Contra Costa County Sheriff’s Office tweeted just before midnight Thursday that it’s working with the Orinda police department on the investigation.
 Neither department has released details of the shooting.

-Video from the scene posted by KGO-TB showed multiple patients being loaded into ambulances as others limped away from the scene.
+Video from the scene posted by KGO-TV showed multiple patients being loaded into ambulances as others limped away from the scene.
 Video also showed police talking to people who appeared injured.

+A dispatcher at the sheriff’s office said the public information officer would release more information later this morning, but he did not provide a time.

 Sign up for Daily Newsletters